-Under no circumstances may fossil fuels, pressure impregnated wood, painted or glued wood, chipboard, plastic or colour brochures be used as fuel.
-All these materials can create substances that are damaging both to the environment and the fireplace.
-Also avoid using extremely finely chopped wood except for lighting, because it burns uncontrollably.
+Under no circumstances whatsoever may fossil fuels, pressure impregnated wood, painted or glued wood, chipboard, plastic or colour brochures be used as fuel.
+All these materials can create hydrochloric acid and heavy metals that are damaging both to the environment and the hearth.
+Hydrochloric acid can also attack the steel in the chimney or the mortar in a stone built chimney.

+Also avoid using bark, woodchips or other extremely finely chopped wood except for lighting.
 Fuel of this type causes flashover resulting in too high output.
-The appliance should not be used as an incinerator.